portainer/portainer-docs/docs/archive/1.23.2/templates.md

 Templates
 =========

+!!! warning
+    This documentation is for an older release of Portainer (1.23.2) and may be out of date.
+For up to date information please refer to the [most recent documentation](/v2.0/settings/apps/).

 Template definitions are written in JSON.

 It must consist of an array with every template definition consisting of